 For cancer that is more advanced, the surgeon will need to remove more surrounding tissue, both normal tissue and tissue invaded by cancer.
 Still, the goal is to leave as much healthy tissue intact as possible.

-While it’s important to remove the entire tumor and an amount of surrounding healthy tissue to reduce the risk of leaving behind cancer cells, surgical oncologists can’t always remove all of the tumor.
-In that case, your surgeon still may decide to surgically reduce the size of a malignant tumor to increase the success of radiation and chemotherapy treatments.
+While it’s important to remove the entire tumor, surgical oncologists can’t always remove all the cancer tissue.
+On a side note, oncologists also have to remove an amount of surrounding healthy tissue during surgery.
+This is done in order to reduce the risk of leaving behind cancer cells.
+In the case that the tumor can’t be removed all at once, your surgeon may decide to simply reduce the size of the malignant tumor.
+Because then that will increase the success of radiation and chemotherapy treatments.

-Even with the complete removal of a cancerous tumor, oncologists often recommend combining surgery with other cancer treatments such as chemotherapy and/or radiation therapy.
-The use of these treatment methods before or after surgery helps prevent a tumor from growing or keeps cancer from spreading or recurring.
+Even with the complete removal of a cancerous tumor, oncologists often recommend combining surgery with treatments such as chemotherapy and radiation therapy.
+The use of these treatment methods before or after surgery helps prevent further problems.
+For instance, problems like continued tumor growth or further cancer spread.

 Depending on the type of cancer you have, your oncologist may recommend hormone therapy along with cancer surgery.
 Like chemotherapy and radiation therapy, the purpose of hormone therapy is to reduce the risk of cancer coming back or slow its growth.

 Although cancer surgery generally is a safe treatment option, any type of surgery poses risks.
 Potential complications during surgery include an adverse reaction to anesthesia, damage to the affected or a neighboring organ, and rapid or excessive blood loss.

 Blood loss, infection, development of blood clots (deep vein thrombosis), pain, and illness such as pneumonia are possible post-surgical complications, according to the American Cancer Society.
 Complications you suffer may not necessarily be life-threatening, but they can slow your recovery and affect how quickly you heal.
 Yet the potential positive benefits of surgery usually outweigh the risks.

 Discuss with your doctor the possible risks for the particular surgical procedure he or she recommends to treat your cancer.
 Ask what specific measures your surgeon and after-care team will take to minimize the risk of complications following your surgery.